An extremal problem on crossing vectors: Background motivation

-\begin{conjecture}[Felsner, Krawczyk, Micek] Let\/ $k$ and\/ $w$ be positive integers with\/ $k\ge 2$.
+\begin{conjecture}[Felsner, Krawczyk, Micek] Let\/ $k$ and\/ $w$ be positive integers with\/ $k\geq 2$.
 The maximum width of\/ $\cgM(P)$ for a poset\/ $P\in\cgP(k,w)$ is\/ $(k-1)^{w-1}$. \end{conjecture}

-This conjecture was made prior to the formulation of Conjecture~\ref{conj:main}.
-It is easy to see that the positive resolution of Conjecture~\ref{conj:main} will imply Conjecture~\ref{conj:poset}.
-In particular, it follows from Theorem \ref{thm:w=3} that Conjecture \ref{conj:poset} is true for $w\le 3$.
-In the special case $k=2$, the class $\cgP(2,w)$ is the class of interval orders of width $w$, and the conjecture states the well-known fact that maximum antichains in an interval order form a chain.
+This conjecture was made prior to the formulation of Conjecture \ref{conj:main}.
+It follows from Proposition \ref{prop:relation} that Conjecture \ref{conj:main} implies Conjecture \ref{conj:poset}.
+In particular, in view of Theorem \ref{thm:w=3}, Conjecture \ref{conj:poset} is true for $w\leq 3$.
+In the special case $k=2$, since $\cgP(2,w)$ is the class of interval orders of width $w$, Conjecture \ref{conj:poset} states the well-known fact that the maximum antichains in an interval order form a chain.
 Moreover, we are able to prove that Conjecture \ref{conj:poset} for $k=3$ and Conjecture \ref{conj:main} for $k=2$ are equivalent.